aditi17goel/Personal-Voice-Assistant-using-Python/README.md

    The voice assistant abstarcts first 3 lines of wikipedia and gives the information to the user.

-9. Ask G-One about what task it can perform and who created it
+9. Ask Breezy about what task it can perform and who created it

 	  	Human: Hey Breezy, Who created you? / Hey G-One , What can you do